 - Were a Family Unity program beneficiary

 Others who overstay in the country will likely accrue unlawful presence time.
 A three-year or ten-year applies to anyone who leaves the country.
 The permanent bar only applies to those who try to reenter the country after removal or having accrued over a year of unlawful presence.
 So how can one still adjust status if they have accrued over a year of unlawful presence?
 It is possible to avoid these time bars by filing for an adjustment of status, as long as you don’t leave the country.
 These adjustments are available to those who meet the following criteria.

 - Even if you overstayed your visa, you entered the United States legally.

 - You are applying for your green card as a family member or other immediate relative of a U.S. citizen.

 Put simply, the three and ten year bar would not apply to someone who overstayed their visa as long as that person remains in the country.
 For example, someone who enters with a border crossing card as a 10 year-old child and then stays in the country until they are 30 years old can still adjust status if they marry a United States citizen.
-At the age of 18 this person would begin accumulating unlawful presence, but the fact that they never left the country meant the 10 year bar was never triggered.
+At the age of 18, they accumulate unlawful presence, but the fact that they never left the country meant the 10 year bar will not trigger.
 Likewise, they could not get the permanent bar because they never left nor were the ordered removed.